micahgodbolt/fluent-ui-react-staging/specs/ExampleSpec.md

 ## Component anatomy

-> Outline the parts of a component; what their name is purpose are.
+> Outline the parts of a component; what their names and purposes are.
 Ideally order them in DOM order.
 Also consider if the component should be broken into subcomponents.
 Example:

 | Name      | Considerations                                                       |
 | --------- | -------------------------------------------------------------------- |